Skip to main content

 Raw EUIDsNoAn unencrypted alphanumeric identifier created through the EUID APIs or SDKs with the user's email address as input.

-To prevent re-identification of the original personal data, the input value is hashed if it was not already hashed, then salted, and then hashed again to create the raw EUID.
+To avoid revealing the source data, the input value is hashed if it was not already hashed, then salted, and then hashed again using a secret salt value to create the raw EUID.
 The process that creates the raw EUID is designed to create a secure, opaque value that can be stored by advertisers, third-party data providers, and demand-side platforms (DSPs).

 EUID tokens are designed to be used by publishers or publisher service providers.
 Supply-side platforms (SSPs) pass EUID tokens in the bidstream and DSPs decrypt them at bid request time.